libp2p/specs/webrtc/README.md

 bytes, encoded as an unsigned variable length integer as defined by the [multiformats unsigned-varint spec][uvarint-spec].

+It is an adaptation from the [QUIC RFC].
+When in doubt on the semantics of these messages, consult the [QUIC RFC].

 ``` proto
 syntax = "proto2";